polaeskandar/facebook/README.md

 # Curriculum

+## Today's and tomorrow's session
+- Separate profile pictures table and proper use of migrations.
+- Refactor JS files.
+- Finish profile page.

 ### Module 2: Account Verification, Authorization and Improving Posts.

 1) Schedule posts to be added in a later time